 Her own face, worn by another, frowned.

 “Aritimesia.”
 She replied, defiant.

-The Triumphant climbed back into the light, a deep feeling of dread twisting in her stomach.
+The Triumphant climbed back into the light, a deep feeling of dread twisting her stomach.
 She felt as if she was making a terrible mistake.

-Turning one last time, back to the woman still shrouded by darkness.
+Back to the woman still shrouded by darkness.

 “If he sent a letter, it had to have been to the Tarentum mint.
 You should start there.”

 An exchange of nods, both taking different paths towards the future.